Misfire

 • 48,601 POSTS

-It has to be put on a pro type scanner so it can try to see which one misfires more than others.
-Then the scanner needs to check crank sensor and other things, not just a generic scanner.
-You need somenon competent enough that knows the ins and outs of a prop type scanner to do this.
-That is the ONLY way you'll find the problem.
-It can be a multitude of things causing it.
+it has to be put on a pro type scanner so it can try to see which one misfires more than others. then the scanner needs to check crank sensor and other things, not just a generic scanner.
+You need somenon competent enough that knows the ins and outs of a prop type scanner to do this. that is the ONLY way you'll find the problem. it can be a multitude of things causing it.

-Sunday, May 26th, 2013 AT 11:05 AM
+May 26, 2013 at 11:05 AM